-LIST OF TABLES dents by Academic level A
+LIST OF TABLES

-Table 1 Showing the profiles of respondents by Academic level, Age gender20 Table 2 The table showing the school enrolment and school dropout rate form 1 to four from 2009 to 201721 Table 3 The table showing the percentage drop outs per class in the year 201721 Table 4 The table below shows the reasons to the decrease in a number of students in the current form 4 as compared to form 1 four years ago Table 5 Shows the cause of poverty among people Table 6 shows the causes of dropouts in school Table 7 Table showing the academic level of parents /guardians Table 8 A table showing the parents occupation in percentages Table 9 The table showing challenges faced by students from poor families in schools in percentages Table 10 Showing what happens to students whose parents do not pay fees on time28 Table 11 Table showing what happens to school drop out after leaving school (What they do).
-29 Table 12 Showing the effects of poverty on school drop-out Table 13 A table showing the solutions to curb down drop-outs
+Table 1 Showing the profiles of respondents by Academic level, Age gender 20 Table 2 The table showing the school enrolment and school dropout rate form 1 to four f rom 2013 Table 2 The table showing the school enforment and senses are p to 2017 Table 3 The table showing the percentage drop outs per class in the year 2017 Table 4 The table below shows the reasons to the decrease in a number of students in the current form 4 as compared to form 1 four years ago Table 5 Shows the cause of poverty among people 24 Table 6 shows the causes of dropouts in school Table 7 Table showing the academic level of parents /guardians Table 8 A table showing the parents occupation in percentages Table 9 The table showing challenges faced by students from poor families in schools in L percentages Table 10 Showing what happens to students whose parents do not pay fees on time Table 10 Showing what happens to students whose parents do not pay need on anti- arr da) 21 Table 11 Table showing what happens to school drop out after leaving school (What the ey do).
+51 Table 12 Showing the effects of poverty on school drop-out Table 13 A table showing the solutions to curb down drop-outs.
+33